YojithReddy17/Ecommerce/README.md

 ## 🚀 Getting Started

-To run this application on your local machine, you'll need to have a Java Development Kit (JDK) installed.
+To run this application on your local machine, you'll need to have a Java Development Kit (JDK) installed. (preferablly version more than  java 11 nad higher)

 ### **1. Clone the Repository**